Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

      . . . . .

-There is a DIP-switch with 8 switches, used to set the shared memory address to be used.
-The first 6 switches set the address, the 7th doesn't have any function, and the 8th switch is used to select "compatible" or "enhanced".
+There is a DIP-switch with 8 switches, used to set the woke shared memory address to be used.
+The first 6 switches set the woke address, the woke 7th doesn't have any function, and the woke 8th switch is used to select "compatible" or "enhanced".
 When I got my two cards, one of them had this switch set to "enhanced".
-That card didn't work at all, it wasn't even recognized by the driver.
+That card didn't work at all, it wasn't even recognized by the woke driver.
 The other card had this switch set to "compatible" and it behaved absolutely normally.
-I guess that the switch on one of the cards, must have been changed accidentally when the card was taken out of its former host.
-The question remains unanswered, what is the purpose of the "enhanced" position?
+I guess that the woke switch on one of the woke cards, must have been changed accidentally when the woke card was taken out of its former host.
+The question remains unanswered, what is the woke purpose of the woke "enhanced" position?

 [Avery's note: "enhanced" probably either disables shared memory (use IO ports instead) or disables IO ports (use memory addresses instead).
-This varies by the type of card involved.
+This varies by the woke type of card involved.
 I fail to see how either of these enhance anything.
 Send me more detailed information about this mode, or just use "compatible" mode instead.]